Private Investigators Must Understand Computers and Technology

 What Do Private Investigators Need to Know?

 Private detectives may need to be familiar with various operating systems for multiple reasons.
-First, they may specialize in providing PC forensic analysis or computer investigations.
-In this case, they must be familiar with the various systems to analyze activity, track down malicious code, identify errors, and gather evidence.
+First, they may specialize in forensic analysis of PCs or computer investigations.
+In this case, they must be familiar with the various systems for analyzing activity, tracking down malicious code, identifying errors, and gathering evidence.

-Second, regardless of the types of investigations offered by your business, you will undoubtedly run various operating systems on electronic devices such as computers, tablets, and mobile devices.
+Second, regardless of the types of investigations your business offers, you will undoubtedly run various operating systems on devices such as computers, tablets, and mobile devices.
 In this instance, private detectives should be familiar with how the system works to run their business most efficiently.

-Please comment below if you have any questions about this computer terms list.
+Please comment below if you have any questions about this list of computer terms.